 - kosher salt and freshly ground black pepper - to taste

-- mozzarella cheese and parmesan cheese - to serve
+- ricotta, mozzarella cheese, and/or parmesan cheese - to serve

-Add ground sirloin to pot, and seasonings (Italian Seasoning, basil, crushed red pepper flakes, salt and pepper).
+Add ground meat to pot, and seasonings (Italian Seasoning, basil, crushed red pepper flakes, salt and pepper).
 Cook until meat is cooked through completely.

 Then add chicken broth and get the soup simmering (bubbling slightly).
-Add broken lasagna noodles, and cook until just softened.
-You may need to add water if the noodles soak up all the broth.
+Add broken lasagna noodles, and cook until al dente.
+You may need to add additional chicken broth for the leftovers.

-Serve soup with mozzarella cheese and parmesan cheese.
+Serve soup with ricotta (our fav!), mozzarella cheese and/or parmesan cheese.
 Enjoy!

 - You can use ground turkey instead of ground beef, sub other noodles instead of lasagna noodles, and add veggies like squash, zucchini, fresh mushrooms, or spinach.